DAGWorks-Inc/hamilton/README.md

 function name to dataflow output.
 That is, Hamilton forces a certain paradigm with writing functions, and aims for DAG clarity, easy modifications, with always unit testable and naturally documentable code.

-# We forked and lost all our stars
+# We forked and lost 893 stars
 This repository is maintained by the original creators of Hamilton, who are now part of [DAGWorks inc.](https://dagworks.io/).
 We decided to fork the original because Stitch Fix did not want to transfer ownership to us; we had grown the star count in the original repository to 893: <img width="141" alt="Screen Shot 2023-02-23 at 12 58 43 PM" src="https://user-images.githubusercontent.com/2328071/221029806-36a4e088-809b-4b08-9199-2fbf8049be34.png">
 before forking.